wlittler/HTMLIntroductory/syllabus/04 Project launch.md

 #### Landing section

 Here we will be adding a picture of the organization/company/product, along with a title, subtitle and a button.
-The idea is to in a few words tell what the organization/company/product is all about.
+The idea is to tell in a few words what the organization/company/product is all about.

 #### Welcome/About section

-In this section we will be adding more information to the visitor about the organization/company/product that could not be addressed on the landing page.
+In this section we will be adding more information for the visitor about the organization/company/product that could not be addressed on the landing page.
 We are going to use a single image and maybe two or three paragraphs.

 #### Column section